-Ian Buchanan

-Principal Solutions Engineer
+Ian Buchanan Principal Solutions Engineer Devops, Atlassian

-Devops, Atlassian

 Ian Buchanan is a Principal Solutions Engineer for DevOps at Atlassian where he focuses on the emerging DevOps community and the application of Atlassian tools for better continuous integration and continuous delivery.
-As champion of lean and agile practices in large enterprises, he has managed enterprise software development tools across all phases of their lifecycle, driven organizationwide process improvement, and built multi-national agile teams.
-When not speaking or coding, you are likely to find Ian indulging his passions in parsers, metaprogramming, and domain-specific languages.
+As champion of lean and agile practices in large enterprises, he has managed enterprise software development tools across all phases of their lifecycle, driven organization-wide process improvement, and built multinational agile teams.
+When not speaking or coding, you are likely to find Ian indulging his passions in parsers, metaprogramming, and domainspecific languages.

+Teresa FokProduct Marketing Manager Atlassian

-Teresa Fok Senior Product Marketing Manager, ITSM Atlassian
+Teresa Fok is a Product

-Teresa Fok is a product marketer at Atlassian.
-From better understanding customer needs to helping them solve business challenges with Atlassian solutions, she's passionate about helping IT teams embrace new ways of working to drive change in their organizations.
-Teresa enjoys architecture and design and exploring the San Francisco Bay Area.
-She holds an MBA from the Haas School of Business at UC Berkeley.
+Marketing Manager at

+Atlassian.
+From better

+understanding customer

+needs to helping them solve

+business challenges with

+Atlassian products, she's

+passionate about helping IT

+teams work better to drive

+change in their organizations.

+Teresa enjoys mid-century

+modern architecture, film

+festivals, and spending time

+with her chihuahua rescue in

+the San Francisco Bay Area.